brandonfonseca/intern-challenge-marketplace-Shopify/README.md

 - The purpose of this application is to simulate the backend of an online shopping experience.
 Using this API one can view a list of inventory, create a cart, and purchase products in the cart.

+- There is error handling throughout the entirety of the application to ensure that the user does not change the database in an unexpected manner.
+Additionally, there are appropriate error messages that are returned, so that the user understands if they have done something wrong.

 - The application has been deployed to a Google Cloud instance, thus eliminating the need for local installation.
 However, if you would like to install it locally for testing purposes, detailed  [Installation Instructions](https://github.com/brandonaf/intern-challenge-marketplace-Shopify#installation-instructions) have been included in this README.

 - For a deeper look into my thought process, and for explanations behind the decissions I made, please see the [Thought Process](https://github.com/brandonaf/intern-challenge-marketplace-Shopify#thought-process) section.